Ninth Court of Appeals

 In 2004, Governor Rick Perry appointed Horton to the Ninth Court of Appeals.
 The Texas Senate unanimously confirmed the appointment.
 The voters later elected him to his current office in 2006, 2012, and 2018.

-Justice Horton and his wife Courtney have two grown children and four grandchildren.
+Justice Horton and his wife Courtney have two grown children and five grandchildren.